bug400/pyilper/qt5.md

 General
 -------

-Starting with version 1.5.0 pyILPER moves to Qt5, the active developped version of the Qt framework.
+Starting with version 1.5.0 pyILPER moves to Qt5, the active developed version of the Qt framework.
 Version 1.4.0 will be the last version that supports Qt4.
-This dokumentation shows how to run beta versions of pyILPER under Qt5.
+This document shows how to run beta versions of pyILPER under Qt5.